ArcanaFramework/arcana/docs/source/data_model.rst

 Grids and Spaces
 ----------------

+The number of possible row frequencies depends on the depth of the hierarchy of the data tree.
+An item can be singular in any layer of the hierarchy, therefore there are 2^N possible row frequencies for a data tree of depth N.
+For example, trees with two layers, 'a' and 'b', have four possible row frequencies, 'ab', 'a', 'b' and the dataset as a whole.
+In Arcana, this binary structure is refered as a "data space", drawing a loose analogy with a Cartesian space of dimension N in which measurement events occur

 whether it fits into the original hierarchy of the dataset or not.
 For example, statistics derived across all subjects at each longitudinal timepoint in the above example will be saved in the "TIMEPOINT" of the root directory, and subject-specific